SaeedZAbr/VIM-config/README.md

 If you didn't see plugin installation page then press

-1. ESC
+1. press ESC on keyboard
-2. shift :
+2. hold shift and then press :
-3. PlugInstall
+3. type PlugInstall
-4. Enter
+4. press Enter on keyboard